jamesporter/solandra/README.md

 Opinionated, agile (code is easy to change) framework for algorithmic art.
 See my [essays](https://www.amimetic.co.uk/art/) for research/plans that went into this!

-- Sketches always have width 1, height depends on aspect ratio.
-- Angles in radians.
-- Points are [number, number].
-- Colours in hsl(a).
 - Leverage TypeScript: you shouldn't need to learn much, autocomplete and type checking should have your back.
 - Not for beginners.
 - Control flow at level of drawing (tiling, partitions etc).